 Lillian Carter was born on April 26, 1924 in Bronx, New York City, New York, to parents Charles and Julia Metz.
 Her parents were immigrants from former Austria-Hungary, and came to the United States in 1921.
 She had one older brother, Charles, who had moved to the US with them.

-Her father had been a contractor and bricklayer in Europe, and was able to find employment in New York.
+Her father had been a contractor and bricklayer in Europe, and was able to find work in New York.
 Her mother stayed at home to raise Lillian and her brother, and care for the household.
 Lillian recalls that she would follow her older brother to school, and even though he was in 3rd grade, and she was only four years old, she would always be in his classroom with him!

 On October 29, 1929, turmoil struck as the stock markets tumbled, plunging the US into the Great Depression.
 Her father, like so many others, lost his job, and the family struggled to make ends meet.
-Her mother passed away the following year, and her father continued to raise her and her brother, eventually finding employment.
+Her mother passed away the following year, and her father continued to raise her and her brother, eventually finding work.
 In 1941, the family relocated to Yonkers, NY, where he remarried.
-His ultimate successes led him to stable employment on New York’s famed Fifth Avenue.
+His ultimate successes led him to stable work on New York’s famed Fifth Avenue.

 Lillian worked as a secretary stenographer, and says she still remembers most of the shorthand she used at that time!
 After World War II ended, the US chartered the European Recovery Plan, better known as the Marshall Plan, which sent supplies, funds, and manpower to the European nations torn apart by the war.
 The US government was looking for civilians to spend up to one year overseas with the Army Signal Corps, and Lillian and some friends were so thrilled the war was over, that they wanted to help in the recovery!
 They were assigned to a base in Frankfurt, Germany, and after the year of service was complete, Lillian states, “I ended up staying for 9 more years!”
 She had some close friends who were honeymooning in Vienna, Austria, and invited her to visit them and see the city.
 While there, Lillian was introduced to a gentleman friend of theirs, Oskar Lang, and it was “love at first sight.”
 He was attending the University of Veterinary Medicine Vienna, and the two were married.